 With so many options at the helm, this is what makes Barcelona such a powerful and dominating side.
 You simply cannot focus on one particular player, because there are 6 others who could just as easily make a play.
 Just when you get comfortable in dealing with Messi’s incredible skills, Iniesta cuts through the defense and sets a ball for David Villa to tap home.
-Take a look at the Barcelona vs. A.C.
-Milan highlights in a match Barcelona won 4-0.
-It was too much for AC Milan to handle.

 Likewise, look at a team like Bayern Munich, who have dominated Germany’s Bundesliga and routinely progress far in the UEFA Champions League.
 In their second leg against Arsenal, without key playmakers like Frank Ribery and Bastian Schweingsteiger, the team fell 2-0, and progressed only because of the away goals rule and their earlier 3-1 victory.
 Bayern’s other playmaker types players like Arjen Robben and Thomas Muller were handled, and they could not find the impact to score.